 As stated above, the Free Pour is the fastest way to dispense cocktail ingredients, but not the most accurate.
 One can understand why it may not be the most accurate if it is not practiced enough.
 The most accurate way to dispense cocktail ingredients is the use of a jigger every single time for every ingredient.
 Measure twice, like the old proverb, by Free Pouring into your jigger.
 This allows you to measure once via the count method and twice via the jigger itself.
 This is slightly slower, but you should not be in a rush.
 Your Craft Cocktails will be worth the wait.

 What Is A Jigger?

-So, to measure out 1 or 2 ounce becomes simply the task of using the correct side of the jigger.
+So, measuring out 1 or 2 ounces becomes simply the task of using the correct side of the jigger.
 However, measures of less than an ounce become a little tricky due to the conical shape.
 You have to take that into account when you are measuring.
-For example to measure 3/4 ounce pour you would fill the pony nearly all the way to the top.
+For example, to measure a 3/4 ounce pour you would fill the pony nearly all the way to the top.

 What To Avoid

 Stay away from the pour spouts that measure out your liquor for you.
 They are just a pain because they tend to get clogged and you have to tilt the bottle back and forth if you want more than what it measures.

 Also, there is one final method of measuring method you should know about.
 It is something called the finger method, a.k.a. eyeballing it.
 This method is usually done with ingredients that don't come in a standard liquor bottle such as juice, cream, etc...
 Basically as it sounds, you simply pour the ingredient into a mixing glass and stop when you “think” you have the right amount in the glass.
 It is called the finger method because you can use your fingers held closely together at the bottom of the glass to act like a measuring mark for your pour.
 You may have heard someone order a drink by the fingers, "Give me 2 fingers of scotch on the rocks."